Lipen/discrete-math-course/typst/hw2.typ

 - Mild dissonances: $"C"sharp$, $"D"sharp$, $"G"sharp$, $"A"sharp$
 - Maximum dissonance: $"F"sharp$ (tritone, 6 semitones)

-+ Verify that $prec.eq$ is a partial order on $N$ by checking reflexivity, antisymmetry, and transitivity.
++ Verify that $prec.eq$ is a partial order by checking reflexivity, antisymmetry, and transitivity.
 // Draw the Hasse diagram for this harmonic precedence ordering.

 + Analyze the consonance dominance relation $triangle.l$: